 Microsoft’s new View Mixed Reality allows you to see 3D content through your screen into the real world as mixed reality, using a simple RGB camera.
 This is similar to the AR filters, or digital objects overlay that apps like Snap, Facebook, and others offer.
 Microsoft is following Facebook’s recent announcement on our ubiquitous phones and cameras, seeing them as easy ways to bring augmented reality to the masses.

 Microsoft’s new VR Headset

-Microsoft also demoed Accer’s Mixed Reality headsets on stage.
-Several partners are been announced to work on manufacturing those including Lenovo, Dell, HP and others.
+Microsoft also demoed Acer’s Mixed Reality headsets on stage.
+Several partners have been announced to work on manufacturing those including Lenovo, Dell, HP, and others.
 All we’re getting now is a development kit with consumer devices not expected until the holiday season.
 The headsets function much like other VR headsets but are less expensive – you can see our initial reaction to the units back in April.

 Unlike HoloLens, these are tethered headsets, but they’ll run on your average computer.
-Microsoft keeps using the term Mixed Reality, however they feel more like VR headsets.
-Inside users will be able to use the Microsoft Apps as well as enjoy 360 degree field trips and other VR experiences.
-While it remains to be seen how effective these devices will be, the price will certainly attract the education market.
+Microsoft keeps using the term Mixed Reality; however they feel more like VR headsets.
+Users will be able to use the Microsoft Apps as well as enjoy 360-degree field trips and other VR experiences.
+While it remains to be seen how capable these devices will be, the price will undoubtedly attract the education market.

 Partnership with Pearson

 Microsoft also announced a new strategic partnership with Pearson to integrate 3D and mixed reality into Pearson’s secondary and university level curriculum.
 The partnership is set to go in motion in 2018 and Pearson will develop curriculum in health, commerce, history, and STEM, on all Windows Mixed Reality devices.
 While this is good news, we’d like to see other publishers jump into content creation.